jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/2018-01-00-on-maintainability-and-the-separation-of-business-rules.2.md

 During college, I became interested about solving algorithmic problems.
 But because of lack of mentorship and my lack of knowledge in higher maths, I decided to concentrate my energies into studying how to create [line-of-business (LOB) applications](https://blogs.msdn.microsoft.com/dragoman/2007/07/19/what-is-a-lob-application/) (or what is called _"representational-transactional systems"_ [here](https://aryehoffman.com/entry/classifying-software/)).

-I thought to myself that creating LOB applications is much easier to do --- it does not require lots of knowledge in maths, and I thought that I can easily get jobs in the future if I concentrate on creating LOB apps rather than solving algorithmic problems.
+I thought to myself that creating LOB applications is much easier to do --- it does not require lots of knowledge in maths --- and I thought that I can easily get jobs in the future if I concentrate on creating LOB apps rather than solving algorithmic problems.

 During those times, I was curios about how people structure their code in real-world projects.